hykilpikonna/AquaDX/README.md

 ```
 The output jar will be in `target` folder.

-Currently, there is no script for making distrubution package automatically.
+Currently, there is no script for making distribution package automatically.

 ### Credit:
 * **samnyan**